adligo/papers.adligo.com/data_structures/ZigguratIndices.md

 1.3.6.1.4.1.33097.1.0.50.3.1

-In order to simplify this section for most readers, this is essentially how something like [Oracle's OLDB RDBMS](https://en.wikipedia.org/wiki/Oracle_Database) should work.
+In order to simplify this section for most readers, this is essentially how something like [Oracle's OLDB RDBMS](https://en.wikipedia.org/wiki/Oracle_Database) or [Mongodb's Entity Database](https://www.mongodb.com/) should work.

 ##### Step 1) Index Creation or Modification